Skip to main content

 # Connect to remote instance

 Make sure you’ve created a task first using nut task create.
-You can find task IDs with nut task list.
+You can find task IDs (e.g., task-000001) with nut task list.

 What Happens